The mangrove channels and shallows are a perfect environment to explore by kayak or paddleboard.

 Buccaneer palms in the Frenchman's Creek Nature Reserve.
 The palms in this photo were stolen, likely in 2017.

-Sometime in 2017, hundreds of buccaneer palms (Pseudophoenix sargentii) of all sizes were stolen from the Frenchman’s Creek and Pigeon Pond Nature Reserve, including examples that exceed 12-14 feet tall (4-4.5 m).
-The buccaneer palm is a very rare native palm in the Turks and Caicos, and one that is considered to be critically endangered in the state of Florida.
+Sometime in 2017, hundreds of buccaneer palms (Pseudophoenix sargentii) of all sizes were stolen from the Frenchman’s Creek and Pigeon Pond Nature Reserve.
+This included trees that exceeded 12–14 feet (4–4.5 m) in height.
+The buccaneer palm is a very rare native palm in the Turks and Caicos, and one that is considered critically endangered in Florida.

-This isolated seeding population of buccaneer palms included nearly every wild example of the tree on Providenciales and was very important to the environment and biodiversity of the Turks and Caicos, especially considering their genetic isolation from the likewise limited populations of the palms found on North Caicos and Middle Caicos.
+This isolated seeding population of buccaneer palms included nearly every wild example of the tree on Providenciales and was very important to the environment and biodiversity of the Turks and Caicos, especially considering the tree's genetic isolation from the likewise limited populations found on North Caicos and Middle Caicos.

-To date, the government has been unwilling or unable to find and prosecute those responsible for stealing hundreds of easily-identified and unique palms, and the subsequent extensive ecological damage.
+To date, the government has been unwilling or unable to find and prosecute those responsible for stealing hundreds of easily identified and unique palms and causing subsequent extensive ecological damage.
 If you have any information on the theft of these trees, please contact the Royal Turks and Caicos Police and the Department of Environment and Coastal Resources.

 Sabal palms in a nature reserve in the Turks and Caicos